What is the Employee Retention Credit (ERC)?

 If your business retained employees throughout the pandemic closures, you may be eligible for an ERC payroll tax refund of up to $26,000 per W-2 employee!

-Your business may qualify for a big refund!
-Contact us today for your complimentary ERC refund estimate.
+Your business may qualify for a big ERC refund!
+Contact our ERC specialists today for your complimentary ERC refund estimate.

 Below you will find answers to some frequently asked questions about the Employee Retention Credit (ERC).